quantum-tinkerer/pymablock/docs/source/tutorial/bilayer_graphene.md

 $$\{c_{B1}, c_{B2}, c_{T1}, c_{T2}\}.$$
 We consider $c_{B1}$ atom to be in the 3-vertex of the bottom layer and fix our coordinate system such that the origin coincides with its position.
 We place the second layer of graphene on top such that the $c_{T1}$ carbon atom, which itself sits in the 3-vertex of the top layer which is rotated by an angle of $60\degree$ with respect to the bottom layer, at $(0, 0, b)^T$.

 Within the two layers, the nearest neighbour hopping amplitudes are all equal and we denote them by $t_i$.
 Between the layers, we only consider the hopping between the $c_{B1}$ and $c_{T1}$ atoms and denote its hopping amplitude by $t_l$.
-All other hoppings are kept at zero which means that we will not recover socalled _trigonal warping_ (REF).
+All other hoppings are kept at zero which means that we will not recover socalled [_trigonal warping_](https://doi.org/10.1016/j.ssc.2007.03.054).
 Lastly, we also apply a back gate volatage to our bilayer sample which leads to different on-site potentials of the two layers.
 We keep that at zero for the bottom layer and retain a finite on-site potential $A$ in the top layer.

 Preforming a Fourier transform in the $x-$ and $y-$directions, we recover the Bloch-Hamiltonian of the system, reading
 \begin{align}